ShaharPrishMSFT/Zod/playground/viewer/liveprompt.md

 > **Objective:**
 > Design and plan a developer-friendly HTML tool that visually represents AgentLingua (`.al`) files as interactive flow diagrams, running easily and locally in the browser.

 ---

-## Step 1: Problem Statement

-**Problem Statement:**
-AgentLingua (`.al`) source files define agent logic and structure, but are currently only accessible as code—making it difficult for developers and users to quickly grasp their flow, relationships, and logic at a glance.

-To address this, we will build a local, graphical flow diagram viewer that:
-- Allows developers and users to visually inspect `.al` files, seeing contexts, functions, rules, and their relationships as an interactive flow diagram.
-- Runs as a single HTML file, easily opened in any browser with no server or build step required.
-- Helps users move from code-centric to visual understanding, supporting exploration, learning, and debugging of AgentLingua programs.

-This tool will emphasize rapid prototyping and experimentation, with clear documentation of objectives and lessons learned as we iterate.
----

 ## Step 2: User Stories / Use Cases